 I love my work; my patients are some of my best reminders that I have to listen to my own advice about slowing down, loving life, and creating a life where I thrive.

-I have two children and four cats.
+I have two children and two cats.
 I’ve lived in California, Texas, Florida, Iowa, Ohio, Maryland, Japan (Tokyo), Okinawa, Germany (Weisbaden), and England (Newmarket).
 As a result of living in Japan for 9 years, am fluent in Japanese.